zr-tex8r/PXchfon/README.md

 Revision History
 ----------------

+  * Version 1.5  ‹2019/05/15›
+      - The `unicode*` option, which is a tentative setting for TL2017, is now deprecated.
+      - The `\asUTF` command is now deprecated.
+      - The VFs of alphabetic fonts are refined; now TS1 encoding is also supported.
+      - Issue a warning for unembedded font weights, if direct Unicode mode is employed.
   * Version 1.4a ‹2019/03/24›
       - Issue a warning for unsubstituted font weights, if a setting where unsubtituted fonts could cause problems is employed.